runebook Svelte Themes

 • Transform Nodes: Process data with map, filter, and reduce operations

-• Display Components: Visualize data as text, JSON, tables, or charts
+• Display Components: Visualize data as text, JSON, or tables

 • Reactive Data Flow: Node outputs automatically flow to connected inputs